For information on the regulatory history of the Botany Groundwater Cleanup Project see Project Background.

 To achieve these objectives Part 3 of the VMP establishes a clear set of undertakings relating to each of the following components of the project:

-- Maintenance and optimisation of hydraulic containment;
+- Maintenance of hydraulic containment;

 - Source area management;